CurlyKid/neural-pomdp-policy/README.md

 **Type conversion debugging revealed Julia ecosystem reality**: Small developer base leads to inconsistent type conventions (Float32 vs Float64, Symbol vs Int).
 Explicit conversions at library boundaries are essential for production code.

 **Inline analogies work for human cognition**: Initially seemed "overkill" but proved essential when attention faded during code review.
-Programmers, Vibecoders and Laymens alike, need cognitive anchors at the point of confusion, not in external glossaries.
+Programmers, Vibecoders and Laymen alike, need cognitive anchors at the point of confusion, not in external glossaries.
 Optimizing for narrative flow > organizational elegance.
 This ensures that anyone accessing the project, can always understand the intent of each function/struct while interacting with the codebase.

 **Hybrid symbolic/neural is the sweet spot**: Pure neural approaches ignore POMDP structure.
 Pure symbolic methods don't scale.
 Leveraging belief states while using neural networks for approximation combines mathematical rigor with practical scalability.